QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

         {
             container
                 .MinimalBox()
-                .Width(context.AvailableSize.Width) // please notice that we need to constraing the element's width to available space
+                .Width(context.AvailableSize.Width) // please notice that we need to constrain the element's width to the available space
                 .Table(table =>
                 {
                     table.ColumnsDefinition(columns =>